-Eligibility for Office - To be eligible for election to the position of Vice Chair, a Board member must have served at least one full year as a member of the Board before taking office and have at least two years remaining in his or her term.
-In addition, the Board member must be serving in an elected position on the Board.
+Eligibility for Office - To be eligible for election to the position of Chair or Vice Chair, a Board member must be serving in an elected position on the Board.

-Procedure for Electing Officers - Nominations will be taken from the floor for the position of Vice Chair.
-Upon the close of nominations, a voice vote will be taken.
+Procedure for Electing Officers - Nominations will be taken from the floor for the position of Chair and Vice Chair.
+Upon the close of nominations, a roll call voice vote will be taken.
 The winner must have a majority of the votes cast.
 Successive votes will be taken until one nominee receives a majority of the votes cast.
 The nominee receiving the lowest number of votes will be dropped from the list of nominees.
+In the event that the Chair and/or Vice Chair resigns their position as an officer during their term in office, the same election procedures outlined above will be followed to elect their replacement.
+In addition, the Chair and/or Vice Chair may be removed from their officer position at any point during their term with a simple majority vote of the board.